iffy/garden/README.rst

         worker.registerFunction('cake', '1', cake)
         return worker

-And then spawn a Gardener/Worker process with ``twistd``:
+And then spawn a combo process with ``twistd``:

 .. code:: bash

     twistd -n garden combo -m sample --sqlite-db=/tmp/data.sqlite -w tcp:9990

-The above command will save data in a ``/tmp/data.sqlite`` and listen for incoming data over HTTP on port 9990.
+Data will be saved in ``/tmp/data.sqlite``.
+New data values can be sent using HTTP on port 9990.
 (You can manually add data by visiting http://127.0.0.1:9990/).

 Load some data with ``curl``: